-How to get there?
-Should I rent a car?
+How to get to the Douro?
+Should I rent a car in the Douro?

 Those looking for a more relaxed ride can take the train from Porto which snakes next to the river and provides an absolutely gorgeous journey.
 Stops are frequent and there are some smaller towns and villages you can visit and stay in with easy train access.

-And for the ultimate experience you can take the boat ride up-river from Porto and experience the slow pace of the water as you soak in all the natural beauty of the region.
+And for the ultimate experience you can take the boat ride up-the Douro river from Porto and experience the slow pace of the water as you soak in all the natural beauty of the region.

 Ubers and taxis can also be called from any hotel.

-The Douro will be a beautiful region no matter what time of the year you come.
+The Douro Valley will be a beautiful region no matter what time of the year you come.

 The Douro Valley has hot dry summers and relatively cold winters.
 July through August, temperatures range from the 80s - low 100s while January averages in the 40s and 50s.
 The spring and fall are the most temperate times to visit but you may want to let the vines decide for you.

 Hot summers and cold winters in the Douro Valley.
 Spring and Fall are temperate and top picks!

 April through July, the buds break open and fill the hills with a beautiful green.
 In September you can experience the buzz of harvest - incredible in this terraced region that shies away from industrial production and uses old school techniques like foot stomping.
 If traveling by car, you will definitely be delayed in transit due to tractor traffic!
 October through November you will experience a golden Douro as the grape leaves change color.

 While the cold weather and barren vines may deter some travelers in December through March, it is also a great time to visit as you can experience the pruning of the vines and the benefit from the steep drop off in tourism.